TechAssignment/Create-QR-Code/README.md

     https://api.qrserver.com/v1/create-qr-code/?size=200x200&data=Bikrant
 4. A timer will be used to add a new QR code to the list, with an interval set to fire every 10 seconds.
 5. When the timer fires, retrieve a QR code image from the remote server using random text, and thus create a new list item.
-6. [Not Complete, Will be doing on Jan 31, 2015] Clicking on a QR code list item, should allow user to update or delete the QR code.
+6. Clicking on a QR code list item, should allow user to update or delete the QR code.
 Which would refresh the respective QR code the user changed.
 7. User should be able to create a QR code by supplying their own data.